 - a.
-Candidates shall submit one electronic copy and two paper copies of the examination version of the thesis embodying the results of the research undertaken during the degree.
+Candidates shall submit an electronic copy of the examination version of the thesis. - b.
+The submitted thesis must only embody the results of research and data analysis undertaken whilst registered on the degree. - c.
 The thesis may embody reprints of published material, must be free from restrictions on publication, and must be presented and bound in a satisfactory manner.
-The University shall have the right to retain both copies. - b.
+The University shall have the right to retain both copies. - d.
 Matter which has been included in a thesis or report submitted in support of a successful application for a degree or qualification of any university or professional or learned body must not be embodied in the thesis submitted for the degree, except that such matter: - i.
 If unpublished, may be reported in sufficient detail to enable the work done during and for the purpose of the degree to be fairly evaluated;